How to ship a car

 6. Pick up your car

 When the vehicle reaches your destination, coordinate pickup with the driver or a company representative.
-It may be delivered to your home or to a convenient location where the driver has enough room to maneuver, like a parking lot.
+It may be delivered to your home or a convenient location where the driver has enough room to maneuver, like a parking lot.

 The driver performs another inspection to make sure no damage was done, and then you'll sign the bill of lading.
 This is also the time when you'll settle the bill if it hasn’t already been paid in full.